stangeorge/book-reviews/README.md

 Hope and Bill are an inspiration.
 Their loyalty is unparalleled.
 They remind me of my favorite fictional duo: Hari Seldon and Yugo Amaryl from the Foundation series science-fiction books.
 Seldon the scientist and Yugo the eternal workaholic.

 This is a great book.
 It is an inspiration for anyone to become the best in whatever they are doing.

 ---

+#### Foundation Trilogy by Isaac Asimov

+Foundation is my first science-fiction book.
+And it blew me away.
+I am a huge fan of science-fiction movies but this is so much more.
+There is the usual advanced technology but the plot is thick.
+The characters are awesome and the twists are amazing.
+After reading this I just had to read the other two books: Foundation and Empire, Second Foundation.

+The first book lays the ground work for psychohistory.
+This is the mathematics of predicting the future.
+The story starts off innocently enough with people writing an encyclopedia.
+Then Mayors such as Salvador Hardin show amazing political skill.
+This follows the age of the Traders such as Hober Mallow.
+This part feels like a Bond movie.

+The second book pits the Foundation against the Galactic Empire.
+General Bel Riose seems unstoppable.
+The war tactics are witty.
+When it looks like nothing can stop the Foundation, along comes the Mule.
+And it gets exciting!
+The suspense is amazing and all seems lost.

+The third book deals with the little known Second Foundation.
+They are almost a myth.
+First the Mule searches for them.
+Then the first Foundation searches for them.

+Overall, this was completely satisfying.
+Asimov is young and impatient.
+He leaves a lot to the readers to figure out.
+This is different from the mature Asimov of the later books in the Foundation series.
+I love this young Asimov from the Foundation trilogy.
+It feels like many novels combined into each of these books.

+---